 - The infant mortality rate measures the number of deaths each year to infants under one year of age per 1,000 live births.
 Which country (or countries) has the highest infant mortality rate and what is that rate?
 Which country (or countries) has the lowest and what is that rate?

 - The total fertility rate (TFR) is the average number of children women would have if they maintained the current level of childbearing throughout their reproductive years.
-Which country (or countries) share the highest TFR and what is it?
+Which countries (or countries) share the highest TFR and what is it?
 Which country (or countries) has the lowest TFR?
 What is it?

 - In which country (or countries) are women expected to live the longest at birth?
 Where are men expected to live the longest at birth?
 Which country (or countries) has the lowest life expectancy for women at birth?
 Where do men have the lowest life expectancy at birth?